-Climb Western Europe's highest peak - tough but hugely satisfying
+Climb Mount Blanc, Western Europe's highest peak - tough but hugely satisfying.

 Other changes include Thursday departure dates (meaning we will be in the high-altitude refuges at the quietest time of the week) and upgrading to a comfortable hotel in Chamonix to aid your rest and recovery between climbs.
 We start with a three-day expedition sleeping in mountain refuges, as the guide puts you through your paces in preparation for the challenging terrain ahead.